-The Vice President for Academic Affairs and the Vice President for Research and Technology Transfer announce the competition for the Wichita State University Excellence Award for Community Research.
+The Provost and the Vice President for Research and Technology Transfer announce the competition for the Wichita State University Excellence Award for Community Research.
 This award will be made annually to a Wichita State University faculty member who has established an exemplary and demonstrable record of scholarship extended to external constituents resulting in a significant outcome for individuals, organizations, or communities in problem solving or development.
 All fulltime faculty, including distinguished professors and endowed chairs, who have served at WSU for at least three years are eligible.
 Faculty who hold an administrative position above that of chair are not eligible.
 A $2,500 stipend accompanies the award, which will be presented at the Honors Convocation or other faculty meeting.

 All full- and part-time faculty members are eligible to make nominations on the attached form, based upon one or more of the following criteria: